-“We’re focused on investors’ losses and proving Chegg lied about the sources and sustainability of its continued growth,” said Reed Kathrein, the Hagens Berman partner leading the investigation.
+“We’re focused on investors’ losses and proving Zillow lied about the efficacy of its pricing models and the value of its inventory,” said Reed Kathrein, the Hagens Berman partner leading the investigation.

-If you invested in Chegg and have significant losses, or have knowledge that may assist the firm’s investigation, click here to discuss your legal rights with Hagens Berman.
+If you invested in Zillow and have significant losses, or have knowledge that may assist the firm’s investigation, click here to discuss your legal rights with Hagens Berman.

 About Hagens Berman